hoodiehq-archive/documentation/tutorials/index.md

 Type in a few todos like “learn hoodie” and “steps 5, 6, 7 and 8”.
 You should see your todos displayed directly.

-Nice to see a working hoodie after just three steps!
+Nice to see a working hoodie after just two steps!

-### Step Five – Tabs for CouchDB and Admin
+### 3. Tabs for CouchDB and Admin

-Our hood.ie demo app should already be opened in your browser (if not, go to http://127.0.0.1:6001/new.html).
+Our hood.ie demo app should already be opened in your browser.
 Start two more tabs for CouchDB and the admin interface:

 ```
 http://127.0.0.1:6003/_utils